dja001/domutils/docs/contribute.rst

       `squash <https://blog.carbonfive.com/2017/08/28/always-squash-and-rebase-your-git-commits/>`_
       all you intermediate commits into one, or a few commits, that clearly link to the issue being worked on.
-      The resulting squashed commits pass the tests.
+      The resulting squashed commit  should pass the tests.

    #.
 Once you are happy with the modifications, push the new version
       on your fork on github